-115.89 Data storage, publication, and destruction Auditor Overall Determination: Meets Standard Auditor Discussion The Agency had not posted PREA related data on the Agency's website.
-Data collected is retained in a secure manner and for at least ten (10) years.
-CORRECTIVE ACTION: The auditor required RCJ post aggregate data on the agency website.
-The RCJ posted their 2017 Annual Report which contained aggregate data on their website http://www.rolettecounty.com
+115.89 Data storage, publication, and destruction Auditor Overall Determination: Meets Standard Auditor Discussion The Rolette County Jail has not posted PREA related data on the Agency's website since the 2017 annual report that was completed during the corrective action period of the last PREA audit performed in 2018.
+According to policy data collected is retained in a secure manner and for at least ten (10) years.
+CORRECTIVE ACTION: The auditor required RCJ post aggregate data on the jail's website.
+This information can be posted separately or within the annual report.
+The auditor verified that the aggregate data is posted on the facility website at www.RoletteCountyCorrectionalFacility.com

-115.401 Frequency and scope of audits Auditor Overall Determination: Meets Standard Auditor Discussion This is RCJ's first audit.
+115.401 Frequency and scope of audits Auditor Overall Determination: Meets Standard Auditor Discussion This is the second audit of the Rolette County Jail.
+The first audit began in 2018 and this audit was conducted three years after the last one.
 The auditor had complete access to the facility and was able to observe all areas of the facility.
 The auditor was provided numerous documents, viewed camera systems, and was allowed to interview inmates and staff during all hours of operations.
 The staff were extremely helpful and courteous throughout the audit.
 Confidential communication was allowed and received by the auditor from inmates at this facility.